LucasLima337/Conversor_de_Temperaturas/README.md

 # Temperature Converter
- Programa feito em linguagem C em que o usuário escolhe qual dos Sistemas de Medição irá converter!
+ Program created using C language which the user chooses a Measurement Systems to convert in another one!

- Temperaturas: Celsius, Kelvin e Fahrenheit.
+ Temperatures: Celsius, Kelvin and Fahrenheit.

- Possibilidades:
+ Possibilities:
  ||| °C --> °F |||
  °C -->  K |||